 What personal information do we collect from the people that visit our website?

-When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, credit card information or other details to help you with your experience.
+When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, education details or other details required to work on your order.

 When do we collect information and how do we use it?